mixu/nplay/readme.md

     }

 ## Rendering with utf-8 characters

+To toggle between utf rendering and ASCII rendering, press `u`.

 On OSX and Windows, nplay does not use utf-8 characters for rendering, because the default terminal font produces terrible rendering.